 Timely and strategic assessment is fundamental to improving and enhancing library operations, services, collections, spaces, and technologies.
 The establishment of a systematic program of continuous assessment based on professional standards and the University’s mission and strategic aspirations will ensure data-driven decision making, adequate stewardship of library resources, and responsiveness to the needs of our users.
 Documenting and communicating the critical value and impact of the Library to the UNCW community and beyond is the final outcome of a strategic assessment plan.
 Measuring the state and university’s return on investment in the Library and “Telling Our Story” are two crucial components of this Key Action Area.

 Goals and Objectives

-The Goals and Objectives represent strategic areas of focus for the next year+.
-General guidelines, the goals align with and support the Key Action Areas, and articulate the outcomes the Library would like to achieve.
+The Goals and Objectives represent strategic areas of focus for the next five years.
+The goals align with and support the Key Action Areas and articulate the outcomes the Library would like to achieve.
 They answer the questions “How are we going to get there?” and “What will success look like?”
 The achievement of each goal will move the Library toward realization of its envisioned future.